Rigging with Minimal Gear - Part 2

 How am I supposed to rig wood down without hardware or stubs then?!

-I personally no longer employ this method of rigging, but I am extremely grateful to have been taught that technique.
+I personally no longer employ this method of tree rigging, but I am extremely grateful to have been taught that technique.
 Without question, it has gotten me out of some tough situations.
 I always recommend listening to your more-experienced coworkers and mentors!
-Take their lessons; apply them, modify them or better yet, invest into some hardware that will make life easier.
+Take their lessons; apply them, modify them or better yet, invest into some rigging equipment that will make life easier.

 Leave a comment